The invention of the microphone allowed information to spread faster, and people could communicate more easily.

 Sir Charles Wheatstone, an English physicist who invented the telegraph, first coined the microphone.

 Sir Charles Wheatstone was among the first scientists to discover that waves can transmit sound within a medium.
 He used this knowledge to create devices that could amplify sound and send it from one place to the next.
-These devices were called microphones by him, which still holds to this day.
+These devices were called microphones by him, which still hold to this day.

 1861: Invention of the Reis Telephone